threefoldfoundation/books/books/freeflow_twin/src/network/farming/node_buy.md

 >     - 500 CHI per month during 5 years
 >     - upto 500 CHI boosters for achievements accomplished  see in farming reward section.

-Only limited amount of nodes will be sold using above commercials, make sure to do your pre-purchase online soon.
+Only limited number of nodes will be sold using above commercials, make sure to do your pre-purchase online soon.

 > TECH SPECS
 >